 This tier improves legal defensibility by documenting what records were considered and how they support the medical opinion.

-Includes everything in Level 2, plus a 30-minute video consultation with the reviewing physician.
+Includes everything in Level 2, plus a 30-minute virtual consultation with the reviewing physician.
 This allows you to:

 Best for: Complex histories; contested claims; cases where direct physician discussion adds clarity or strength; those seeking high-level support.